typedb/typedb/docs/pages/documentation/11-examples/java-analytics.md

 </dependency>
 ```

-The Janus factory is required because engine is configured with Janus as the backend.
 The `slf4j-nop` dependency is a work around because we are using a later version of Spark.
 The spring framework dependency is a current bug workaround in GRAKN.AI version 0.12.0.

 First, we load the schema and data we will be working with, which is the familiar *basic-genealogy.gql* dataset.